Email: dbeco@comcast.net

 “I’m going to be a superstar musician, kill myself, and go out in a flame of glory!” exclaimed Cobain.
 He called his group Nirvana, defining the term as “the total peace of death.”
 Garcia, a student of The Tibetan Book of the Dead named his band The Grateful Dead.
 Morrison called his group the Doors, a gateway to the other world, and described his music as an “invitation to dark forces.”
 Lennon, obsessed with the specter of “instant karma,” said that when he finally met the reaper, “I’ll grab him by both hollow cheeks and give him a big wet kiss right on his moldy teeth.”

+Much has been written about the founders of modern pop music but no title explores the mystery of their great commonality: their dark journeys to tragic ends.
 The Rock and Roll Book of the Dead is distillation of every extant biography, weaving diverse points of view of insiders -- as well as the words and music of the stars themselves -- into a single, dramatic tapestry.
 A wealth of generally unknown and shocking facts are revealed.
 Elvis committed suicide.
 Both Hendrix and Cobain were murdered.
 Other revelations abound and are conclusively documented though official cover-ups persist.

 The book traces to childhood trauma the fatal attraction of each artist.
 Lennon’s mother was killed in a car accident.
 Both Elvis’s and Hendrix’s mothers died from drinking.
 Garcia watched his father drown.
 Cobain insisted he had “suicide genes” due to the number of relatives who had taken their own lives.
 At age four, Morrison witnessed a highway carnage which he later called “the greatest event in my life.”
+Like so many current artists, all Seven were obsessed with becoming stars.
+But, once achieved, the stardom became a gilded cage for each.

 The pressures on these legends were crushing.
 The fans demanded that they continually create music that was revolutionary, new, and yet cloned from the old hits.
 They were expected to perform night after night, year after year, with the same level of artistry, energy, and enthusiasm.
 In spite of their resistance, they became commercial enterprises, hundreds and even thousands of employees depending on them.
 Being mobbed by fans, chased by paparazzi, harassed by the press soon lost its novelty for them.
 They were surrounded by hangers-on, headcases, and unscrupulous handlers.
 Public commodities, they had little privacy and no time to themselves.